dansmyers/HonorsThesisGuide/README.md

 Cite your references using APA-style (Name, Date) pairs in parentheses.

-> The original Bitcoin protocol was developed by a person or group using the pseudonym "Satoshi Nakamoto" and publicly described in (Nakamoto, 2008).
+> The original Bitcoin protocol was developed by a person or group using the pseudonym "Satoshi Nakamoto" and publicly described in a white paper released on the Internet (Nakamoto, 2008).

-Many CS papers use numbered references in brackets, e.g. [1, 2], but this style is hard to use without an automatic citation manager such as BibTeX.
+Many CS papers use numbered references in brackets, e.g. [1, 2], but this style requires an automatic citation manager such as BibTeX.
 The (Name, Date) style allows you to modify your reference list without renumbering.

 List all your references in a section at the end of your document, after the Conclusion.
 Format each list entry according to APA guidelines and alphabetize them by the authors' last names.